alphaoumarjo-cloud/Ethics-AIVMS/README.md

 - 🚀 Evolution: iterative upgrades + symbolic intelligence ecosystem

-## How to Contribute
+## 🤝 How to Contribute

+We welcome contributions from **engineers, ethicists, designers, and storytellers**.
+Your unique perspective helps us build a richer, more responsible AI valuation framework.

+### 📌 Getting Started
-We welcome engineers, ethicists, designers, and storytellers.
-See [Contributing Guidelines](CONTRIBUTING.md) for role mapping and project workflow.
+- Review our [Contributing Guidelines](CONTRIBUTING.md) for role mapping and project workflow.
+- Fork the repository and create a feature branch (`git checkout -b feature-name`).
+- Make your changes with clear documentation and reproducible steps.
+- Submit a pull request with a concise description of your contribution.

+### 🧭 Contribution Roles
+- **Engineers** → Implement models, simulations, and technical infrastructure.
+- **Ethicists** → Evaluate frameworks for fairness, bias, and social responsibility.
+- **Designers** → Shape user experience, visualization, and communication of results.
+- **Storytellers** → Craft narratives that humanize technology and make the project accessible.

+### ✅ Contribution Workflow
+1. Open an issue to discuss your idea.
+2. Align with role mapping in the guidelines.
+3. Develop and document your contribution.
+4. Submit a pull request for review.

+Together, we can build a peer‑reviewable, ethical AI valuation system.

 ## Repository Structure